 Dust the cobwebs inside your home or you’ll never make any money.
 Don’t allow a mop to sweep across your feet or you’ll never get married.
 If there is a snake in your dream you must fight it, for if it bites you harm will come to you and your loved ones.
 Every corner of our planet is teeming with local superstitions and cultures that influence the way people navigate the world around them.
 Nautical superstitions are no exception.
 Across the seas, sailors believed bad luck or bad weather would follow them on a voyage for a variety of reasons.
-Read ahead to learn about these superstitions and see how to best avoid misfortune and bad luck before your next journey.
+Read ahead to learn about these superstitions and see how to best avoid misfortune and bad luck before your next journey and if you are looking for peace of mind on the water, don't leave it all to chance, check out insurance for your boat from Ahoy! we offer insurance for boaters across the US from California Boat Insurance to Florida!

 1. Don’t go bananas